 Compensation reported in this table is in U.S. dollars and rounded to the nearest dollar.
-Mr. Zagalo de Lima's salary, non-equity incentive award and change in pension value during 2011 were based on amounts in euros but were paid in U.S. dollars.
-The dollar value of his salary for the period from January through June and his non-equity incentive award were calculated using an exchange rate of 1.4174 dollars per euro.
-His salary for the period from July through December were calculated using an exchange rate of 1.3637 dollars per euro.
+Mr. Zagalo de Lima's salary and change in pension value during 2012 were based on amounts in euros but were paid in U.S. dollars.
+The dollar value of his salary for the period from January through June was calculated using an exchange rate of 1.3637 dollars per euro.
+His salary for the period from July through December was calculated using an exchange rate of 1.3399 dollars per euro.
 The exchange rate used to calculate his change in pension value is disclosed in footnote (F) below.

-- (A) Amounts shown represent base salary paid in 2011.
-No named executive officer received a 2011 base salary increase.
-The differences in the year over year salaries of Ms. Burns and Mr. Zagalo de Lima are due to salary increases on April 1, 2010.
-In addition, for Mr. Zagalo de Lima, the difference is also partially attributable to the change in currency conversion rates between 2010 and 2011.
-For Mr. Blodgett, the difference is due to the following: (i) his 2010 salary was pro-rated for the period after the acquisition of ACS on February 5, 2010 and (ii) his 2011 salary was reduced by the equivalent of one week's pay in connection with one week furloughs for certain ACS employees during 2011. - (B) The Annual Performance Incentive Plan (APIP) awards appear as "Non-Equity Incentive Plan Compensation" in column (E).
-The award presented in this column represents a \$600,000 cash sign-on bonus approved by the Board of Directors for Mr. Maestri as part of his new hire package and to replace certain compensation that he would have received from his previous employer.
-This is the first installment of a \$1,900,000 total payment which will be paid over three years unless Mr. Maestri resigns or is terminated for cause prior to the payment date.
+- (A) Amounts shown represent base salary paid in 2012.
+Mr. Maestri received a base salary increase of 9.85% effective April 1, 2012.
+For Mr. Blodgett, the difference in the year over year salary is due to a reduction in his 2011 salary by the equivalent of one week's pay in connection with one week furloughs for certain Xerox Services employees during 2011.
+The difference in the year over year salary of Mr. Zagalo de Lima is due to the change in currency conversion rates between 2011 and 2012. - (B) The Annual Performance Incentive Plan (APIP) awards appear as "Non-Equity Incentive Plan Compensation" in column (E).
+For Mr. Maestri, the award presented in this column represents a \$700,000 cash sign-on bonus approved by the Board of Directors as part of his new hire package and to replace certain compensation that he would have received from his previous employer.
+This payment was the second installment of a \$1,900,000 total payment which was to be paid over three years unless Mr. Maestri resigned or was terminated for cause prior to the payment date.